How to Provide Feedback that Helps Employees Improve

 - Successful feedback is as consistent as possible.
 If the actions are great today, they're great tomorrow.
 If the policy violation merits disciplinary action, it should always merit disciplinary action.

-General Tips About Providing Effective Feedback
+Tips to Providing the Most Effective Feedback

 - Feedback is communicated to a person or a team of people regarding the effect their behavior is having on another person, the organization, the customer, or the team.